rfo909/CFT/README.md

 The language is also inspired by functional programming, in that there is no global state, which reduces risk of errors.
 Tested functions tend to "just work", since they usually have no dependencies apart from other functions.
-The language supports recursion, but does not depend on it, opposed to how this somehow has become the hallmark of "real" functional programming.
+The language supports recursion, but does not depend on it, as has seems to have become the hallmark of "real" functional programming.
+CFT has Lambdas and closures, though.

 [CFT vs FP](FP.md)